gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

   i, _ := strconv.Atoi(s)
 ```

 Your tests might still pass because your assumptions were that no one
 would ever send you anything but a whole dollar amount.
 However, if you
 look at the error you are throwing away you would know why this code is
 not working:

   <u>strconv.ParseInt: parsing "$10": invalid syntax</u>

 Guess what the value of i is now?
 That's right - [the zero value](https://golang.org/ref/spec#The_zero_value "the zero value") of an int - 0.

 By discovering the places where we purposely or inadvertently throw
 away errors we can uncover potential bugs lurking on our production
 systems and prevent a rash of angry customers wondering why the service
 was free for so long when we should have been charging them $10.

-## Go Routines:
+## GoRoutines:

-  For go routines we simply insert code to defer any potential panics that might
+For goroutines we simply insert code to defer any potential panics that might
 happen.
 For better or for worse not everyone has a "let it crash"
 mentality and sometimes it's simply not acceptable to kill the entire
 daemon because someone missed a divide by zero.